 Jornal of Indonesian Islamic Family Law;hukum keluarga;keluarga islam

-Al Manhaj: Journal of Indonesian Islamic Family Law (ISSN 2714-5522; E-ISSN 2715-0097), published twice a year, always places Islamic Family Law, and Islamic Civil Law in the central focus of academic inquiry and invites any comprehensive observation of Islam Family Law as a normative Islam and a system of society and Muslims as those who practice the religion with their many facets.
+Al Manhaj: Journal of Indonesian Islamic Family Law (ISSN 2714-5522; E-ISSN 2715-0097), published twice a year, always places Islamic Family Law, and Islamic Civil Law in the central focus of academic inquiry and invites any comprehensive observation of Islam Family Law as a normative Islam and a system of society and Muslims as those who practise the religion with their many facets.

 Publishing your paper with Al Manhaj: Journal of Indonesian Islamic Family Law means that the author or authors retain the copyright in the paper.
-Al Manhaj granted an exclusive non commercial reuse license by the author(s), but the author(s) are able to put the paper onto a website, distribute it to colleagues, give it to students, use it in your thesis etc, so long as the use is not directed at commercial advantage or toward private monetary gain.
-The author(s) can reuse the figures and tables and other information contained in their paper published by Al Manhaj in future papers or work without having to ask anyone for permission, provided that the figures, tables or other information that is included in the new paper or work properly references the published paper as the source of the figures, tables or other information, and the new paper or work is not direct at private monetary gain or commercial advantage.
+Al Manhaj granted an exclusive non-commercial reuse license by the author(s), but the author(s) are able to put the paper onto a website, distribute it to colleagues, give it to students, use it in your thesis etc, so long as the use is not directed at a commercial advantage or toward private monetary gain.
+The author(s) can reuse the figures and tables and other information contained in their paper published by Al Manhaj in future papers or work without having to ask anyone for permission, provided that the figures, tables or other information that is included in the new paper or work properly references the published paper as the source of the figures, tables or other information, and the new paper or work is not direct at a private monetary gain or commercial advantage.